mrismanaziz/Reforestation/README.md

-## Did you know you should always take an extra pair of pants golfing?
-Just in case you get a hole in one.
+## How do you know if there’s an elephant under your bed?
+Your head hits the ceiling!